 Do you have Hungarian blood?
 If so, you could be on the fast track to residency.
 If you have ancestral roots in the country, you can get real citizenship without giving up your original one, making you one of those enviable people with two passports.
 You have to speak Hungarian, but you can take intensive language courses while you’re living there and collecting paperwork.
 This is a backdoor into the EU, which would give you the ability to live elsewhere too.
 The problem with that is, those escaping violence in Syria thought the same thing and it came to a crisis when the government wouldn’t even let them pass through.
 Which brings us to…

-The political winds are blowing strongly to the right as I put this book together, with overt racism, anti-Semitism, and discrimination against minorities all rearing their ugly heads on a regular basis.
+The political winds are blowing strongly to the right under the current authoritarian Hungarian ruler, with overt racism, anti-Semitism, and discrimination against minorities all rearing their ugly heads on a regular basis.
 Press muzzling, attempts to shut down an esteemed university, and defiance of EU rulings on immigration could come to a head at some point.

 I wouldn’t count on it…